xcheng85/sim-vk-rend/README.md

 ### Implement with push constant
 no buffer needed,
 vkCmdPushConstants before draw command : change them on a per-mesh or per-pass basis.

+## Vk sync model (refer to Vulkan-04-Timeline-Semaphore-SIGGRAPH-Jul19.pdf)

+• Two Coarse-Grained Primitives: VkSemaphore and VkFence

+• VkSemaphore: Device->Device Synchronization

+- Binary State
+- Auto-Reset - 1:1 signal:wait relationship
+- Queue operations wait on and signal an arbitrary number of semaphores
+- Reusable, but only in the unsignaled state
+- Signal must be queued before wait is queued

+• VkFence: Device->Host Synchronization
+- Binary State
+- Manual Reset – 1:<N> signal:wait relationship
+- Queue operations signal at most one fence
+- Reusable, but only in the unsignaled state

+### 1. fence + semophre

+### 2. timeline

+### 3. external semaphore for cuda interop